fastoch/Python4everybody/Memento2.md

 Lists are the first and simplest data structure.

-## What is not a "Collection"
+## What is a "Collection"

 Most of our variables have one value in them, and when we put a new value in the variable, the old one is overwritten.
 A **collection** allows us to put **many values** in **a single variable**.

-A list is a kind of collection.
+A list is a kind of collection:
 `friends = ['Monica', 'Rachel', 'Chandler', 'Ross']`

+List constants are surrounded by square brackets and the elements in the list are separated by commas.
+- A list element can be any Python object, even another list.
+- A list can be empty.
+- A list can contain different types of data.

+Just like strings, we can get any single element in a list using an index specified in square brackets.
+`print friends[1]`

+Strings are **immutable**, we cannot change the contents of a string.
+We must make a new string.
+Lists are **mutable**, we can change an element of a list using the index operator.
+`friends[1] = 'Phoebe'`

+The **len()** function takes a list as a parameter and returns the number of elements in the list.